nilesh-domah/HR-Employee-Distribution/README.md

 # HR-Employee-Distribution
-Analysis done in SQL, dasboard created using Power BI.
+Analysis done in MySQL, dasboard created using Power BI.